-Step 3: Fill a piping bag fitted with a small round tip with the macaron batter and pipe it directly over the top of a silpat lined baking mat.
+Step 3: Fill a piping bag fitted with a small round tip with the batter and pipe it directly over the top of a Silpat-lined baking mat.

-Step 4: Drop the tray a few times on the counter to release any air bubbles, which you can pop with a tooth pick.
+Step 4: Drop the tray a few times on the counter to release any air bubbles.
+You can pop any bubbles with a toothpick.

-Step 5: Sprinkle the tops of the macarons with crushed fruity pebbles and then allow them to rest until a skin forms on the top.
-Bake the macarons for 13-14 minutes and then allow them to cool completely on a wire rack before removing them from the tray.
+Step 5: Sprinkle the tops with crushed fruity pebbles and then allow them to rest until a skin forms.
+Bake for 13-14 minutes then cool completely on a wire rack before removing them from the tray.

 Step 6: In a small bowl, soak the fruity pebbles in the milk.
 Set aside.

-Step 7: Whip the butter in a mixing bowl with a paddle attachment until smooth and lump free.
-Add the powdered sugar in a little bit at a time and whip well until light and fluffy, then add the soaked fruity pebbles and milk.
+Step 7: Whip the butter in a mixing bowl with a paddle attachment until smooth and lump-free.
+Add the powdered sugar gradually and whip until light and fluffy, then add the soaked fruity pebbles and milk.
 Whip on high until the buttercream is super light and fluffy.

-Step 8: Fill a piping bag with the fruity pebble buttercream and pipe dollops on the bottom of the macaron shell.
+Step 8: Fill a piping bag with the buttercream and pipe dollops on the bottom of the macaron shell.
 Sandwich the filling with the other macaron shell.